jayprophit/Docker/Documentation.md

 echo "Hello from the container!" >/my-data/hello.txt

 # You should also be able to see the hello.txt file on your host system
+cat my-data/hello.txt
+exit
 ```

+Bind mounts can be nice if you want easy visibility into the data being stored, but there are a number of reasons outlined at [Docker storage - volumes](https://docs.docker.com/storage/volumes/) (including speed if you are running Docker Desktop on windows/ mac) for why volumes are prefered.

+### 2 Use Cases
+Now that we have an understanding of how data storage works with containers we can start to explore various cases for running 3rd party containers.

+for me, the main catergories are database, interactive test environments, and CLI utilities.

+#### A. Database
+Database are notoriously ficle to install and configure.
+The instructions are often complex and vary different versions and operating systems.
+For development

 ## 5. Demo Application
 ## 6. Building Container Images